Buying Guides

 Monitor arms compared.
 Prices from Amazon UK, eBuyer, Office Superstore and John Lewis.

 Below that sit two more options worth knowing.
-The HUANUO Dual covers a twin-monitor setup at £75 at eBuyer and £79 on Amazon UK (£70–£90), which is the obvious shout if you edit across two screens and want both on a single mount.
+The HUANUO Dual covers a twin-monitor setup at £75 at eBuyer and £79 on Amazon UK (£70–£90), the obvious shout if you edit across two screens and want both on a single mount.
 And the North Bayou F80 sits at the bottom at £42–£45, the kind of arm you’d put on a secondary machine rather than the one you earn a living on.
 I’d treat the F80 as a utility part, not the centrepiece of a creator desk — it does the job, but it’s not where I’d spend the hours of my working life looking.

 Before you click buy: the checks that catch people out